Kapitol-Group/containerapps-builtinauth-bicep/README.md

     It will prompt you to login and to provide a name (like "authapp") and location (like "eastus").
 Then it will provision the resources in your account and deploy the latest code.

-5. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
-Visit that URI, and you should see the front page of the app! 🎉 If you see an error, open the Azure Portal from the URL in the command output, navigate to the App Service, select Logstream, and check the logs for any errors.
+4. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
+Visit that URI, and you should get prompted to login.
+Once you login, you should see a basic webpage.
+If you see an error, open the Azure Portal from the URL in the command output, navigate to the Container App, select Logstream, and check the logs for any errors.

+5. Remember to take down your app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down`.

 ## Costs

 Pricing varies per region and usage, so it isn't possible to predict exact costs for your usage.
 You can try the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/) for the resources:

-* Azure App Service: Basic Tier with 1 CPU core, 1.75 GB RAM.
-[Pricing](https://azure.microsoft.com/pricing/details/app-service/linux/)
+* Azure Container App: Consumption tier with 0.5 CPU, 1GiB memory/storage.
+Pricing is based on resource allocation, and each month allows for a certain amount of free usage.
+[Pricing](https://azure.microsoft.com/pricing/details/container-apps/)
+* Azure Container Registry: Basic tier.
+[Pricing](https://azure.microsoft.com/pricing/details/container-registry/)
 * Microsoft Entra: Free for up to 50,000 monthly active users.
 [Pricing](https://www.microsoft.com/security/business/microsoft-entra-pricing)

 ⚠️ To reduce unnecessary costs, remember to take down your app if it's no longer in use,